One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 You won’t be able to experience its full breadth in the morning hours.
 Still, Pike Place Market is a wonderful place to wander around to start the day.
 The morning crowds will be tamer than at other times of the day.
 You’ll be able to watch the vendors setting up shop before the daily onslaught.

 Hungry for breakfast?
 You’ll find quite a few great eating options in Pike Place Market.
-For southern comfort food, grab a hearty biscuit at Biscuit Bitch.
-Or brave the perpetual line-up at Piroshky Piroshky.
+For Southern comfort food, grab hearty biscuits at Biscuit Bitch.
+Tackle your seafood cravings with a classic bowl of clam chowder in a sourdough bread bowl at the world-famous Pike Place Chowder.
+Or brave the perpetual line-up to gobble down a tasty snack at Piroshky Piroshky.
 The popular Seattle bakery is famous for its over 20 varieties of handmade sweet & savory Russian pastries.

 Grab a cup of coffee at the original Starbucks

-Coffee snobs might balk at the idea of including coffee’s most commercialized brand here.
-But if you’re a casual coffee drinker visiting Seattle in one day, you can’t miss out on Starbucks.
+Coffee snobs might balk at the idea of including coffee’s most commercialized brand on this travel itinerary.
+But if you’re a casual coffee drinker visiting Seattle in one day, you can’t miss out on checking out the original Starbucks.

 Coffee at Original Starbucks

 Before it became a worldwide coffee empire, Starbucks opened its first coffee shop in Seattle in 1971.
-In 1975, it moved to the Pike Place Market, where it’s remained since.
+In 1975, the cafe moved to the Pike Place Market, where it’s remained since.

 At this “original” Starbucks location, you’ll find merchandise and brews you won’t find elsewhere in the city.
 Be sure to snap a picture of its original mermaid logo adorning the entrance.